rijul-saini/LLADA-Project/README.md

 # Summarize the dataset
 summary = llada.summarize(data, show=True)
 ```
+\n
 **Goal Generator**
-Generates analysis suggestions for the data, along with some rationale for why the analysis is needed.
+Generates analysis suggestions for the data, along with some rationale for why the analysis is needed.\n
-Number of goals to be generated can be set by specifying the `n` argument (`n = 3` by default).
+Number of goals to be generated can be set by specifying the `n` argument (`n = 3` by default).\n
-The function returns a list of 'goals', where each 'goal' is a dictionary containing: index, question, analysis, rationale.
+The function returns a list of 'goals', where each 'goal' is a dictionary containing: index, question, analysis, rationale.\n

 ```python
 # Generate goals for data analysis